 Eventually, trading posts were established and in return for the ivory & gold shipped out of the country, maize was brought from the Americas (still the staple diet of Zimbabwe today) and lemons from India were brought to the Munhumutapa.
 In 1818 Shaka Zulu took over the leadership of the Zulu nation to the south and began a reign of violence that scattered clans and gave the Zulu their fierce reputation.

-The armed struggle was largely ineffectual until the 1970\’s when the rural guerrilla movement gained the logistical support of a newly independent Moçambique.
-The Rhodesian military intelligence responded by forming Renamo, a guerrilla movement aimed at destroying Moçambique\’s infrastructure and bringing down the Marxist government.
-By the mid 1970\’s outside influences from the USA and South Africa were pushing for a settlement to the on-going conflict, and in 1979 an all party conference in London saw the signing of a peace accord with the first free elections being held in February 1980.
-ZANU won with Robert Mugabe becoming the Zimbabwe\’s first (and only, so far) president.
+The armed struggle was largely ineffectual until the 1970’s when the rural guerrilla movement gained the logistical support of a newly independent Mozambique.
+The Rhodesian military intelligence responded by forming Renamo, a guerrilla movement aimed at destroying Mozambique’s infrastructure and bringing down the Marxist government.
+By the mid 1970’s outside influences from the USA and South Africa were pushing for a settlement to the on-going conflict, and in 1979 an all-party conference in London saw the signing of a peace accord with the first free elections being held in February 1980.
+ZANU won with Robert Mugabe becoming the Zimbabwe’s first, and long-standing, president.